dudeperf3ct/dudeperf3ct.github.io/sensei/warren_buffett.md

 <span class='green'>I would invest in myself as much as I can.
 That's the best investment one could possibly make.
 Follow you passion.
 Whatever turns you on. </span>

 Charlie Munger and I have been business partner for 54 years, we have made a lot of decisions on buying bussiness, a lot of decisions on buying stocks, in a converstations that accompained that decisions neither one ever once brought up anything about macro nature.
 Period.
-It just isn't doesn't make any difference.
-I don't know what is going to happen next week or next month or next year, I know what is going to happen 10 or 20 years and why concern myself with things that I can't know and don't understand.
+It just isn't doesn't make any difference. <span class='red'>I don't know what is going to happen next week or next month or next year, I know what is going to happen 10 or 20 years and why concern myself with things that I can't know and don't understand.</span>

 Warren does have bias, a strong one about competence, intelligence and character.
 Those 3 things are the only things he thinks about.

+When people come to me with wonderful bussiness and they do, they talk about selling them to me.
+My first advice is don't sell them.
+I mean wonderful bussiness, they are too rare and if you got one in your family keep it unless something forces you to sell.
+I would say stay private unless you have need to go in public in terms of financing or in terms of solving the problems of ownership within a family that's going in different directions or something.

 Quotes
 ===========================